Chirped periodic and solitary waves in nonlinear negative index materials: Conclusion

 \section{Conclusion}

-In conclusion, we have demonstrated that several new fascinating types of periodic waves are formed in a negative index material under the influence of pseudo-quintic nonlinearity and self-steepening effect.
+In conclusion, we have demonstrated that several new fascinating types of periodic waves are formed in a NIM under the influence of pseudo-quintic nonlinearity and self-steepening effect.
 Such structures exhibit an interesting chirping property which shows a dependence on the light field intensity.
 Remarkably, the nonlinearity in pulse chirp is found to be caused by the presence of self-steepening process in the negative refractive index material.
-This is contrary to the case of vanishing self-steepening effect where only the unchirped envelope pulses are allowed to exist in the negative index medium in the presence of pseudo-quintic nonlinearity.
-Chirped periodic wave solutions expressed in terms of trigonometric functions have been also obtained for the governing generalized nonlinear Schr¨odinger equation.
+This is contrary to the case of vanishing self-steepening effect where only the unchirped envelope pulses are allowed to exist in the system in the presence of pseudo-quintic nonlinearity.
+Chirped periodic wave solutions expressed in terms of trigonometric functions have been also obtained for the governing generalized NLSE.
 These results constitute the first analytical demonstration of existence of periodic waves having a nonlinear chirp in negative-index media.
 Considering the long-wave limit of the derived periodic waves, we obtained a diversity of chirped localized solutions including bright, dark, kink, anti-kink, and gray solitary pulses.
-We further studied the stability of the nonlinearly chirped periodic and localized waves by direct numerical simulations.
+We further studied the stability of the nonlinearly chirped structures by using the theory of nonlinear dispersive waves and direct numerical simulations.
 Our results based on stability criterion and numerical simulations showed the robustness of those wave forms with respect to finite perturbations of the amplitude and additive white noise, thus motivating the experimental observations of such structures in materials which have negative index of refraction.
 Hence, we conclude that localized and periodic waves exhibiting a nonlinear chirp can be formed in negative refractive index media under the influence of pseudo-quintic nonlinearity and self-steepening effect.
-It is predicted in this paper that such chirped waves are experimentally realizable and hence these structures are of interest in optical communications.
-One should note that the chirping property is also of great advantage in fiber-optic applications such as the compression and amplification of light pulses and thus chirped pulses are particularly useful in the design of fiber-optic amplifiers, optical compressors, and solitary-wave-based communications links.
+It is predicted in this paper that such chirped waves are experimentally realizable and hence these structures should be of relevance for applications requiring the use of a negative index material.
+One should note that the use of the above-mentioned generalized NLSE is not only restricted to ultrashort electromagnetic pulse propagation in negative refractive index media, but also to the description of light pulse dynamics in nonlinear fibers.
+Therefore the results presented in this work are also helpful for understanding the behavior of nonlinear waves in optical fiber systems.
+In the latter setting, the chirping property is of great advantage in fiber-optic applications such as the compression and amplification of light pulses and thus chirped pulses are particularly useful in the design of fiber-optic amplifiers, optical compressors, and solitary-wave-based communications links.